Audi RS6 Avant review

 How it copes with people and clutter

-It's big enough in the front that you're unlikely to find even two sizeable adults complaining that they feel hemmed in, and the interior feels more open and airy than the more enveloping insides of the BMW M3 Touring and the Porsche Panamera Sport Turismo.
+It's big enough in the front that you're unlikely to find even two sizeable adults complaining that they feel hemmed in.
+Plus, the interior feels more open and airy than the more enveloping BMW M3 Touring and Porsche Panamera.

 In the back, a couple of six-footers will comfortably be able to sit behind similar-sized adults, without their knees pressing into the back of the front seats or their heads touching the roof lining.

 There's a bit of a hump running down the floor for a third rear passenger to straddle, but otherwise, there's enough space available for them to be comfortable.
-The Panamera Sport Turismo has quite a perched and poky seat for a middle passenger.
+The Panamera has just two back seats.

-The boot is usefully square in shape, making it a doddle to load up with luggage, and is class-leading in size.
-It eclipses both the M3 Touring’s and Panamera Sport Turismo's by quite a margin, and is fractionally bigger than the BMW Alpina B5 Touring's boot.
+The RS6 Avant's boot space is class-leading in size and usefully square, making it a doddle to load up with luggage.
+At 565 litres, it eclipses the BMW M3 Touring by quite a margin, and is fractionally bigger than the boot of the estate car version of the BMW Alpina B5.

-The RS6 can hold an impressive nine carry-on suitcases below its parcel cover, compared with seven in the M3 Touring.
+The RS6 boot held an impressive nine carry-on suitcases below its parcel cover, compared with seven in the M3 Touring.
 The rear seats fold in a useful 40/20/40 split to give you a bigger load bay or the option of carrying several pairs of skis between two rear passengers.

 Buying & owning